-The subject of WWOOFing around the world isn’t one I’ve dealt with yet is often a question asked by readers.
+The subject of WWOOFing around the world isn’t one I’ve dealt with, yet readers often ask about it.
 In order to find out more about this unique way to see the world, I turned to frequent WWOOFer and freelance writer Sophie McGovern to tell us all about it.

 A storm was brewing in northern Italy, moody clouds rolling over the valley.
 Inside a farmhouse, my friend and I were dusting shelves of antique books and ornaments.
 Not something we expected to be doing on our WWOOF stay, but neither had we expected to find a papier-mâché chicken suit in our bedroom.